Frequent handwashing with soap is one of the most effective ways to stop the spread of coronavirus (COVID-19)

 Handwashing is key to preventing coronavirus

 Frequent, thorough handwashing with soap and water is one of the best ways to prevent the spread of infectious diseases, including COVID-19.
 Like a cold, coronaviruses are spread through droplets from a person coughing or sneezing, and potentially via contaminated surfaces.
-Good hygiene is key to avoiding spreading it – and catching it.
+Good hygiene is key to avoid spreading it – and catching it.

 Along with other important behaviors, thoroughly washing hands often and at key moments is essential to controlling the pandemic.
 The graphic below shows six key steps you should take to reduce the risk of transmission of COVID-19 between people.

 Two of these behaviors – handwashing with soap and food hygiene – are part of the regular hygiene promotion work we have done for decades.
 The other four are also important to protect people from COVID-19, and all must be adhered to for complete protection.